sitegeist/Sitegeist.Noderobis/README.md

 ### Specification refinement

-The create commands will call an interactive refinement process after the initioal specification is created.
+The create commands will call an interactive refinement process after the initial specification is created.
 This will allo to specify additional properties, mixins etc. as it would be very tedious to put all this into a single cli-call.

 ```